Northglenn Arts Staff

 Along with serving the City of Northglenn, Dan also freelances as a director, designer, and production design consultant.
 He is a professional member of USITT and a proud company member of Flying V Theater.

-When she is not at work, Maddie loves to cook, explore art in and around Denver, and spend time with her friends, family and cat.
+When she is not at work, Maddie loves to cook, explore art in and around Denver, and spend time with her friends, family and her cat.